Dark Web Marketplaces and COVID-19: before the vaccine: Data and methods

-Overall, our dataset includes a total of 472,372 unique listings, which can be observed a total of 4,088,840 times between January 1, 2020 and July 7, 2020.
-In Table~\ref{BasicStatistics} we report the breakdown of the number of unique listings and their total observations in each of the 23 DWMs.
-In 11 marketplaces (Black Guns, Cannabay, Darkseid, ElHerbolario, Genesis, Hydra, MEGA Darknet, Rocketr, Selly, Skimmer Device, and Venus Anonymous) we did not find any mention of COVID-19.
-This makes sense as these markets are less generalized and primarily focused on specific goods with specific listing text structure.
-A brief description of each marketplace together with its specialization can be found in Table~\ref{market_details}.
-In the remaining 12 marketplaces, there are a total of 4,010 unique listings related to COVID-19, which constitutes less than $1\%$ of the entire dataset.
+Overall, our dataset includes a total of 851,199 unique listings, which were observed a total of 8,538,593 times between January 1, 2020 and November 16, 2020.
+In Table~\ref{BasicStatistics} we report the breakdown of the number of unique listings and their total observations in each of the 30 DWMs.
+We did not find any mention of COVID-19 on 12 DWMs (Atshop, Black Market Guns, Cannabay, Darkseid, ElHerbolario, Exchange, Genesis, Mouse in Box, Rocketr, Selly, Skimmer Device and Venus Anonymous).
+This makes sense as these DWMs are primarily focused on specific goods with a pre-defined listing text structure.
+A brief description of each DWM together with its specialization can be found in Table~\ref{market_details}.
+On the remaining 18 DWMs, there were a total of 10,455 unique listings related to COVID-19, which constitutes less than $1\%$ of the entire dataset.
 These listings were mostly composed of drugs that reported discounts or delays in shipping due to COVID-19.
-Listings concerning more specific COVID-19 goods such as \textit{masks}, \textit{ventilators}, and \textit{tests} were available on seven marketplaces (Connect, DarkBay/DBay, DarkMarket, Empire, CanadaHQ, White House, and Yellow Brick).
-There were 518 total COVID-19 specific listings in this markets which were observed 7,159 times during the analysed time period.
+Listings concerning more specific COVID-19 goods such as \textit{masks}, \textit{ventilators}, and \textit{tests} were available on 13 DWMs (Connect, Cypher, DarkBay/DBay, DarkMarket, Empire, Hydra, MagBO, Monopoly, Plati.market, Torrez, CanadaHQ, White House, and Yellow Brick).
+There were 788 total COVID-19 specific listings in these DWMs which were observed 9,464 times during the analysed time period.